smartsheet-platform/smartsheet-javascript-sdk/README.md

 ## Configuration

-When creating the client object, pass an object with any of the following options to tune its behaviour.
+When creating the client object, pass an object with any of the following options to tune its behavior.

 ### Retry Configuration